ZainCheema/turf/README.md

 Currently working on:

 .
 Significant UI and UX polishing</br>
 .
-Unit Tests with JUnit and Espresso
+Unit Tests with JUnit and Espresso</br>
+.
+Network error handling